SmithEcophysLab/ecophys_sp2021/Notes/notes_01.26.2021.md

 # Notes for class on January 26, 2021

 ## Objectives
-- Choose weekly topic leaders
+- Choose weekly topic preferences
+	- decision to be made on Thursday following collation
 - Introduce plant physiology and plant ecology
 - Discuss how plant ecophysiology influences larger scale processes
 - Think about the importance plant ecophysiology research